 In addition to serving in positions of leadership in ongoing litigation, Carolyn represents pro bono one hundred faith-based not-for-profit organizations related to their losses from the $3.6 billion Petters Ponzi scheme.
 She was appointed by the federal judge to serve as Assistant Liquidating Trustee under the supervision of the Court and the Liquidating Trustee for assets being distributed to some of those investors.
 In United States v.
 Petters, No. 08-cv-05348 (D. Minn.), the Firm worked with the Department of Justice and the court-appointed receiver, to successfully recover and distribute millions of dollars to these victims pursuant to a settlement with Petters’ financier, Frank Vennes.

 Carolyn maintains strong ties with the National Association of Attorneys General, individual state Attorneys General, state pension fund officers, and other institutional investors.
-She is a frequent lecturer at colleges and law schools, and has served as a legal education faculty member on the topics of complex litigation, legal ethics, and securities law.
+She is a frequent lecturer at colleges and law schools and has served as a legal education faculty member on the topics of complex litigation, legal ethics, and securities law.

 Carolyn graduated from Trinity College, where she received a Bachelor of Arts degree, cum laude, in Psychology.
 She received her law degree cum laude from Hamline University School of Law where she was a Dean’s Scholar, received the Cali Award for Excellence in Constitutional Law, and served on Hamline Law Review, where her case note article was selected for publication.
 Carolyn also studied law at Hebrew University in Jerusalem, Israel in course-work focusing on Law, Religion, & Ethics.
-Carolyn was previously honored as Rising Star of Law and from 2014 to 2018 she has been recognized as a Super Lawyer by her peers in Minnesota.
+Carolyn was previously honored as Rising Star of Law and, from 2014 to 2021, has been recognized as a Super Lawyer by her peers in Minnesota.